 Works with all your hardware and software

 Scale without limits

 With no licence fees or subscription costs, Ubuntu Server can help you scale your data centre efficiently.
-Subscriptions to Ubuntu Advantage, Canonical’s management programme, include support for unlimited virtualisation and, unlike other enterprise Linux distributions, the price does not increase with additional CPUs.
+Subscriptions to Ubuntu Advantage, Canonical’s management programme, include support for unlimited virtualisation and, unlike legacy enterprise Linux distributions, the price does not increase with additional CPU cores or sockets.